 “How many?
 How much?
 When?
 Do you have to meet goals?” are common questions.

 I’ll make mental notes about the noteworthy skills and experiences overlooked.
+For example,

 This is a general description, but with enough probing I can help unmask all of the other experiences that tend to happen like: